chili-publish/studio-sdk/examples/sdk/aqa-typescript-auth-example/README.md

 # Basic TypeScript and NPM example of SDK usage

-This basic example shows how simple it is to make a TypeScript integration, as well as using the SDK via NPM instead of a script.
+This example is used as an authenticated example to our own IDP.
+We use this example for our QA engineers to automate our QA process.

 ## How to run